jiangxincode/CppTest/Elevator/ReadMe.txt

 AppWizard creates one dialog class:

-ditiDlg.h, ditiDlg.cpp - the dialog
+ElevatorDlg.h, ElevatorDlg.cpp - the dialog
-    These files contain your CDitiDlg class.
+    These files contain your CElevatorDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in diti.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in Elevator.rc, which can be edited in Microsoft Visual C++.